 Final Pay (2008 Scheme definition) at each 31 March, on flexible retirement and on ending membership of the Scheme (opting out, termination of pensionable employment, death in service or attaining age 75), for use in calculating pre 2014 benefits, and

-Final Pay at Normal Pension Age (NPA) (2008 Scheme definition – normally age 65) or at the date of cessation of active membership, if earlier, to enable the L G P S administering authority to calculate the underpin on the post 31 March 2014 benefits for those members to whom the underpin calculation applies.
+Final Pay at Normal Pension Age (NPA) (2008 Scheme definition – normally age 65) for those who remain active members beyond this date.
+This will enable the L G P S administering authority to calculate the underpin for those members to whom the underpin calculation applies.

-The underpin has to be calculated for a member who:
+The current underpin has to be calculated for a member who:

 was an active member on 31 March 2012, or